Jinchurikii/Disease-Detection-on-Plant-Leaves-using-Few-shot_Learning/README.md

 ## Implimentation

-- For implementation of Yolov5, please followe the instructions of ultralytics yolov5 repo.
+- For implementation of Yolov5, please follow the instructions of ultralytics yolov5 repo.
 I have changed some hyperparameters according to      my training requirements and dataset.
 - For YOLOv5, train.py is used to train on DFKI GPU clusters.
 - For testing, a separate test.py script provided by yolov5 model can be used.